g-leech/argmin-gravitas/_posts/2024-03-16-whats-stopping-you.markdown

             <li>The introduction of middle management totally <a href="https://thezvi.wordpress.com/2020/05/23/mazes-sequence-summary/">changes the game</a>, creating a "mesa-optimiser" inside the org which is maximising its share of resources instead of the org's official goal</li>
 <!--  -->
             <li>
                 Even the most powerful orgs on earth are more sensitive to PR and internal PR than you'd think.
-So <a href="https://www.overcomingbias.com/p/why-is-everyone-so-boringhtml">maybe large organisations are <i>intentionally</i> boring, so as not to bring down mobs, opportunists and investigators.
+So <a href="https://www.overcomingbias.com/p/why-is-everyone-so-boringhtml">maybe large organisations are</a> <i>intentionally</i> boring, so as not to bring down mobs, opportunists and investigators.
             </li>
         </ol>
     </div>